Ashanti Looks Smoking Hot In Minuscule Bikini Immersed In The Mediterranean Sea

 R&B superstar Ashanti certainly isn’t afraid to flaunt her curvaceous physique in tiny bikinis.
-This summer, the bombshell released a collaboration line with the brand Pretty Little Thing, and opted to model all the pieces herself for the website.
+This summer, the bombshell released a collaboration line with the brand Pretty Little Thing and opted to model all the pieces herself for the website.
 She showed off her curves in everything from skimpy bikinis to chaps that highlighted her voluptuous thighs.

 Recently, Ashanti has been continuing to flaunt her insane body and fashion skills on Instagram for her 5.1 million followers.
 On September 30, the curvy queen shared a snap of herself in a skimpy bikini on location in Turkey for an Ashanti x Pretty Little Thing swimsuit collaboration line.
 She followed that up with a few sizzling snaps of herself lounging on a swing in what appeared to be paradise.